-1. A baptismal, marriage or burial record is commonly referred to as a "partida" in Spanish.
+1. The vital records of birth, baptismal, marriage, death or burial are commonly referred to as a "partida" in Spanish.

-2. Vital Records used in genealogy include birth, baptism, marriage, divorce, death and burial records.
-Vital records and event information are more reliable when they are recorded near the time of the happening.
+2. Vital records and event information are more reliable when they are recorded near the time of the happening.
 The longer the time from the event occurrence that the record is made, the less accurate it may be based on the memory of the person involved.

-3. "Partida Literal" - This is an exact transcription of the baptism, marriage or burial containing all data relating to the identity of the individual(s) and facts of the sacrament exactly as it appears in the entry contained in the church registry.
+3. "Partida Literal" - This is an exact transcription of the birth, baptism, marriage, death or burial containing all data relating to the identity of the individual(s) and facts exactly as it appears in the entry contained in the civil or church registry.
 Always request a "partida literal" .
-Sometimes entries would included the occupation of father, current address, etc. An abstract would not contain this information.
+Sometimes entries include the occupation of father, current address, etc. An abstract would not contain this information.